amitmse/in_Python_/Neural Network/README.md

 ## Choosing the correct learning rate and momentum will help in weight adjustment

 ## Learning rate /step size:
+	The learning rate is how fast the network learns its parameters.
 	Setting right learning rate could be difficult task.
 The learning rate is a parameter that determines how much an updating step influences the current value of the weights.If learning rate is too small, algorithm might take long time to converges. choosing large learning rate could have opposite effect